esond/GroceryCo/README.md

   - "Basket" files (containing an unsorted list of item names) are assumed to be comma-separated .txt files.
 Sample files have been included in /data/baskets.

-  - Perhaps the most egregious assumption of all is the assumption that all user input is valid.
-If time permits, input validation should be added to this project.

 ###Notable Decisions

 #####Behavioral Decisions